-Paula has completed 8 PhD students (7 as first supervisor) since 2014 and welcomes PhD students, particularly in areas of health and/or digital media.
+Paula has completed 11 PhD students and welcomes applications from doctoral researchers in areas of health and/or digital media.

 - Depounti, Iliana (2021-) “Commercial AI chatbots and mental health self-care: An ethnography of contemporary AI companionship” (ESRC 1+3 funded).
 With J. Downey & S. Natale

 - Fang, Haojie, (2022-) “From traditional to digital matchmaking in China: Finding partners across platforms between familism and individualism” (Loughborough University-China Scholarship Council Studentship funded). with K Coveney & J Robles

 - Ma, Shuai (2023-) “Social media, local communities and the modernisation of alternative therapies: An ethnographic study of Miao (Hmong) practitioners of traditional medicine” with A Pfoser

 - Salem, Basma Yaser (2020-) “Analysis of use of social media as a health communication tool to improve awareness of breast cancer in Egypt“ with J. Robles